liam-wiltshire/talks/machinelearning/content.md

 ???

-- Perhaps we will consider more complex algorithms in future, but if we can reduce our merchants chargebacks even by 30-40% while keeping our choices simple, that's a win for us
+- Perhaps we will consider more complex algorithms in future, but ultimately if we can understand what's going on and why we get certain results, we're more likely to be able to improve it
- - It makes it easier for us to understand (we are engineers, not data scientists!) and maintain
-- We are only using supervised learning algorithms - for categorisation and regression nothing else is really needed.
-- We learned so much doing this - we've made many mistakes, and learned many lessons during our journey.
-We're still on this journey ourselves - now comes the easy bit - working out how to integrate this into our application (!), and iterating and improving some more.
+ - In particular, if you don't _know_ your data, try things out on simple, predictable experiments first - just to make sure what you think you are predicting you are actually predicting!

 ---